mc2-project/mc2/docs/python/usage.rst

 - ``double``
 - ``string``

-If the data in your column is not of any of these types, MC:sup:`2` Client will by default encrypt it as a string type.
+If the data in your column is not of any of these types, MC\ :sup:`2` Client will by default encrypt it as a string type.

-To encrypt the data, you'll need to specify the path to the plaintext data, a path for MC:sup:`2` Client to output the encrypted data, the path to the schema of the data, and the encryption format.
+To encrypt the data, you'll need to specify the path to the plaintext data, a path for MC\ :sup:`2` Client to output the encrypted data, the path to the schema of the data, and the encryption format.

 .. code-block:: python